 An iris box design with 8 doors, producing a sliding octagonal aperture.
 I also named it the aperture box as it looks very similar to the Aperture Science logo from the Portal game universe.
-The box uses a new simple mechanism design which utilises sliding dovetail joints and screwed hinge joints.
-It is opened by pushing the handles on the doors in a clockwise direction.
+It is opened by twisting the handles on the doors in a clockwise direction.

-I also have many more Iris box designs which you can find on my profile page including an improved, premium version of this design 'Aperture-Iris Box'.
+I also have many more Iris box designs which you can find on my profile page including an improved version of this design 'Aperture-Iris Box'.
+I have also produced a general Instructable guide on how to print my iris boxes to a high quality.

 Before printing off all the parts you should make sure the sliding dovetail and screw joints work correctly with your print settings.
 Supports are required for the overhanging section of the dovetail on the door parts.
-Don't worry about trying to remove all of the support residue as I have included extra gaps in the dovetail to account for this.
+Be careful when adding supports to the overhanging dovetails, to only support the outer part.
+The inner part can be bridged easily, and adding unecessary supports here will likely make it hard to remove them from the parts and add friction to the dovetails (see pictures).

 Also check that your screws fit securely in the holes on the base of the doors, but are free to spin in the link holes and the head is flush with the part surface.
 You may need to use hole xy compensation (ideamaker also does this) to get a good fit.